mwgribben/abc-of-chairmanship/7_closing.markdown

 ### ‘I move progress’

-The expression ’I move progress’ mau sometimes be used by members wishing to move next business.
+The expression ’I move progress’ may sometimes be used by members wishing to move next business.
 Strictly speaking, this is incorrect; the term should really only be used to adjourn debate in committee with the intention of picking up the matter at a future meeting.

 ## (c) Motion postponing a decision